adi101/kNN/README.md

 ## How to use it

-Let's take Fisher's *Iris* data set:
+Let's take a part of Fisher's *Iris* data set as an example:

 | Sepal length | Sepal width | Petal length | Petal width | Species       |
 |--------------|-------------|--------------|-------------|---------------|